Why Are My Heat Pump Radiators Only Lukewarm? Common Causes Explained

 Heat pumps rely on larger radiators or underfloor heating.

-If the original radiators from a gas boiler system were kept, they may not emit enough heat at lower temperatures.
+If the original radiators from a gas boiler system were kept, they may not emit enough heat at lower temperatures or be properly sized for heat pump operation.

 4. Incorrect system setup